cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

   - HiyaCFW's settings screen should appear
 18. Change the settings to your liking, and press (START) to continue
   - If you boot to "An error has occured" screen, it's most likely because your SD card has more than 2GB of free space
-  - To fix this you can create dummy files to fill up your SD card, use the following command for your OS to create 1GB files until your SD has less than 2GB free, changing `dummy0` to another name for each one:
+  - To fix this you can create dummy files to fill up your SD card, use the following command for your OS to create 1GB files until your SD has less than 2GB free[*](#an-error-has-occured-detailed-explanation), changing `dummy0` to another name for each one:
     - Windows:<br>
     `fsutil file createnew dummy0 1073741824`
     - Linux/macOS:<br>